Should You Contribute to a Flexible Spending Account?

 Part of this depends on “doing the math” and seeing if it makes sense for you.
 Check out this MOAA calculator to see how participating in an employer’s FSA could cut your taxes and increase your take-home pay.
 Remember, the IRS does not allow for “double dipping,” so you can’t get reimbursed for an expense from your FSA and then also take it as a deduction on your tax return.

 It’s also important to schedule your expenses well so they fall within your plan year and you don’t have any leftover funds.
-And you’ll have to be organized and diligent when it comes to keeping receipts and filing for reimbursement, or you’ll need to remember to pay using a special FSA debit card that some plans issue.
+And you’ll have to be organized and diligent when it comes to keeping receipts and filing for reimbursement, or you’ll need to remember to pay using a special FSA debit card issued by some plans.

 With a little planning, both health and dependent-care FSAs can be easy ways to save some money on everyday expenses.